7 Fairtrade Facts for Fairtrade Fortnight

 Coffee has been a real success story for Fairtrade and the fact that one in four cups of coffee in the UK is Fairtrade is a great achivement.
 With Fairtrade becoming more and more recognised across the world and appearing on more products in the supermarket, you won’t be surprised to see a few different coffee brands on display with the Fairtrade logo with brands such as Cafédirect, Equal Exchange, Clipper, Traidcraft, Whole Earth and Percol becoming more popular.

-78% of UK public recognise the Fairtrade mark, This makes Fairtrade is the most recognised ethical label.
-We hope when we do a review of this post for Fairtrade Fortnight 2018 this number is even higher and more people who do recognise the logo make sure they choose Fairtrade options.
+An amazing 93% of UK public recognise the Fairtrade mark, This makes Fairtrade is the most recognised ethical label.
+We hope when we do a review of this post for Fairtrade Fortnight 2020 this number is even higher and more people who do recognise the logo make sure they choose Fairtrade options.